Scotty1701/CS4065_Project2/README.md

 # Running

-To run the programs in the repo, you can either go the nix route (probably easier), docker route (easiest?), or the manual route.
+To run the programs in the repo, you can either go the nix route (probably easier), docker route (also fairly easy), or the manual route.

 ## Nix route